cloudurable/spark-cluster/README.md

-## Set up Spark cluster
+## Spark cluster with metrics

-Sample spark cluster, that uses systemd, ansible, centos7, influxdb, statsd, spark metrics system, spark job server and more.
+Sample spark cluster, that uses systemd, ansible, centos7, influxdb, statsd, spark metrics system, spark job server and more to demonstrate how to collect metrics for perf tuning on a dev cluster.

 This projects includes template done in Vagrant and Ansible.